dot-asterisk-nl/logseq-lilypond/README.md

 '''
 ```

 In the case of full mode, replace the top line with `{{renderer lilypond-codeblock, full}}`.
-It works very similarly but does not have the
+It works very similarly but does not have the boilerplate code wrapping your score and you will have to do everything manually.
+This could lead to some errors if not careful.